 As we were re-walking the run, we passed a number of churro spots with lines that you cannot even imagine.
 I ended up being the only person who wanted some churros for breakfast, which, believe me when I say they give beignets a run for their money.
 I could eat those every day (I could also weigh about 50lbs more).

 As we were making our way back to our hotel, we happened upon the Comparsa of Giants parade.
 This is actually something I was pretty intrigued to see.
-All these giants dancing, and what was even more interesting was that we found out what those little things were than kids were getting hit on the head with.
+All these giants dancing, and what was even more interesting was that we found out what those little things were the kids were getting hit on the head with.
 Hah!
 I just wish we’d also seen some of the flamenco dancing, too.

 After the parade we made our way back to the hotel, packed up, checked out and started our drive to San Sebastian where we’d do a little walking along the beach and have a tapas lunch.
 Honestly, I can’t imagine a better way to spend the afternoon relaxing from a pretty stressful and early morning.